growerp/growerp/GrowERPObs/2 End User documentation/2 Getting Started.md

 In order to get you started quickly below a cheat sheet to get publish your product on the internet where customers can order your product directly.

-This page is just a quick start, more extensive descriptions by user functions you can find [here](end_user/../functional_overview.md).
+This page is just a quick start, more extensive descriptions by user functions you can find [[2 End User documentation/1 Overview]]

 We have made this system available directly from the cloud either by using a mobile APP or using the application at your PC.